OPQAM/edoC/Assembly/UnderTheHood/SystemsProg/WebProject/numbersExplained.md

 This way, it's very simple to understand why we can only have about half the number of positive values when we create a signed integer as opposed to a unsigned integer (we're basically 'offering' up the first important bit as a negative value, allowing for our signed range of values).

+Here's a trick to quickly get from a number to its symmetric:

+1) Pick a number, say 00000101 (5 in decimal)

+2) Flip its bits, so 11111010

+3) Now add one bit, which results in 11111011 (so... -5 in decimal)

+If you find this confusing, remember that the leading bit is a negative (-128 in this case) and that value is added to every other value to its right.
+Quickly looking at 1111011 we can see that that would be 127 - 4 (decimal).
+So, 123.
+Therefore, the final sum would be 123 - 128, or -5.

+You might also be wondering how to take a negative number and go from a nibble sized value toa byte sized value, for example.

+Decimal: -5, Binary (nibble): 1011
+             Binary (byte): 11111011

+So, we just added 1's to the left.

+And that is the pattern!
+If we want to work with a bigger memory, let's say, we just add 1's to the left to get the respective negative value (or 0's to get the respective positive value, of course).